Amines NEET Questions and Answers Pdf

 Answer: 1

-14. Before proceeding for the nitration of aminobenzene, the NH2 group is first protected by________
+14) Before proceeding for the nitration of aminobenzene, the NH2 group is first protected by

 (1) Alkylation